Someone in your audience is probably checking her email as we speak. You only have seconds to grab her attention with an engaging email subject line.

 is the world’s leading independent organization for data-driven marketers.

-1. Networking, ROI, and strategic marketing: Get it all at DMA2014 this October! tweet this
+1. Networking, ROI, and strategic marketing: Get it all at DMA this October!

 When you are hosting an event, your audience wants to know what they will get out of it.
 This subject line opens with explaining the benefits of the event, then introduces the actual event and when it is coming.